 How responsive is the faculty to resident feedback and ideas?
 We have outstanding faculty who are always willing to listen to a resident’s feedback or concerns and implement change.
 All residents have a faculty mentor, as well as ready access to the program leadership team.
 Resident participation in hospital committees, patient safety initiatives, and quality outcomes projects as well as program evaluation and improvement forums is integrated into the educational curriculum.

-What is the difference between Preliminary and Categorical Interns?
-In general, no distinction is made between “preliminary” and categorical residents.
-Preliminary interns have 5 blocks of ICU time scheduled (instead of 3) and do not rotate at Harbor-UCLA or the SMMC outpatient continuity clinics.
-Categorical interns will have 2 Harbor-UCLA ward months scheduled for their internship year.
-Typically there are seven PGY-1 Preliminary positions, seven PGY-1 Categorical positions, and two PGY-1 Primary Care track positions available for the match.
+What is the difference between Preliminary and Categorical PGY-1 In general, no distinction is made between “preliminary” and categorical PGY-1 residents.
+Preliminary interns have 4 or 5 blocks of ICU time scheduled (instead of 3-4) and prelims do not rotate at Harbor-UCLA or the St Mary outpatient continuity clinics.
+All prelims will have training rotations that meet the requirements of the advanced specialty that would require a separate PGY-1 year in medicine.
+Categorical interns will have 2 Harbor-UCLA Observation Unit rotations months (three weeks each) scheduled for their internship year.
+Typically there are seven PGY-1 Preliminary positions, seven PGY-1 Categorical positions, and one to two PGY-1 Primary Care track positions available for the match.

 How has St. Mary Medical Center (Long Beach) performed in the residency match?
 Our program has filled all of its positions in the past decade.
 We are sometimes confused with other St. Mary or St. Mary’s programs that may have gone unfilled in their match process.
 Please look for our Long Beach location when researching our program from other resources.

 What do the residents do when they finish their residency?
 In recent years, the majority of our graduates choose to go on to primary care or hospitalist medicine.
-The remaining residents have had a good success rate in fellowship placement, obtaining fellowships in rheumatology, hematology-oncology, geriatrics, nephrology, palliative-care and infectious disease.
+The remaining residents have had a good success rate in fellowship placement, obtaining fellowships in dermatology, rheumatology, hematology-oncology, geriatrics, nephrology, palliative-care and infectious disease to name a few.
 Please visit the Graduates page to find out more about where our graduates go after residency.

 Can medical students do rotations at St. Mary’s?
 Yes!
 We accept medical students from all across the country who are interested in rotating through St. Mary’s.
 Currently, we have students from Charles Drew UCLA School of Medicine that do both 3rd and 4th year clerkships.Our medical student clerkship coordinators, Kyra Perez, and Lizelle Felix, can also accommodate some other school’s students based on availability through the UCLA VSAS system.